yurisim/demos/tutorial.md

 1. Install newest version of NX cli on the command prompt
    - `npm install -g nx`
-2. Create Nest NX workspace on the command prompt
+2. Create a Nest Nx workspace on the command prompt
    - `npx create-nx-workspace demos --package-manager=yarn`
    - Choose your style => Select integrated
    - What to create in the new workspace => Select Nest
    - Application name => prisma-api
    - When asked to enable distributed caching to make your CI faster => Select No
-3. Open folder you just created (demos) in Vs Code
+3. Open folder you just created (demos) in VS Code
 4. Install Prisma
-   - `yarn add prisma --dev`
+   - `yarn add prisma prisma-nestjs-graphql -D`
-   - `yarn add @prisma/client`
+   - `yarn add @prisma/client @nestjs/graphql class-transformer @nestjs/apollo graphql apollo-server-express`
 5. Configure Prisma
    - `npx prisma init`
-   - Move the prisma folder and .env into the apps/prisma-api folder
+   - Move the prisma folder and `.env` into the apps/prisma-api folder
    - Change the provider in the prisma schema to sqlite
-   - Change the datasource in the .env to `DATABASE_URL="file:./dev.db"`
+   - Change the datasource in the `.env` to `DATABASE_URL="file:./dev.db"`
 6. Copy and paste the following at the end of the `prisma.schema` file,

    ```